Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The PASS Program also offers a live online version of their 5-week and 12-week live courses.
 This is not a separate course from the on-site experience – it is just a different format of the same class.
 You are part of and attend the same classes as the students in Illinois, but instead stream the class from your home.

 The PASS Program tries hard to make their virtual students feel like they are a part of the actual class by incorporating a “raise hand” function into the online platform, as well as dedicating an online instructor to manage questions.
-This live online course runs approximately $2,200 for the Step 1 ($2,750 for Step 2) 5-week course and $5,500 for the 12-week version of the both Step 1 and Step 2 courses.
+This live online course runs approximately $2,000 for the Step 1 and Step 2 5-week course and $5,000 for the 12-week version of the both Step 1 and Step 2 courses.

 Finally, for students who do not have the flexibility to attend classes in-person in Illinois or live online, the PASS Program offers a self-study, on demand package.
 This includes just the core components of the PASS Program coursework – 6 months of online access to on demand video lectures, a coursebook and access to the quizlet (i.e. practice questions).
-This home study course will run you right around $900.
+This home study course will run you right around $100 per month under a subscription model.
 This is still on the expensive side of USMLE prep courses, particularly as compared to Lecturio’s value pricing, but does offer some great resources.

 Course options and pricing current as of date of publication.